StanfordHCI/ModelSketchBook/README.md

 and continue to iterate on concepts and sketches to explore the ML model design space before diving into technical implementation details.

+> 🚧 This repo is a work-in-progress research prototype and will continue to be updated!
+It has not yet been tested in a wide variety of development setups, but see our [sample Colab notebook](https://colab.research.google.com/github/StanfordHCI/ModelSketchBook/blob/main/example_nb/23_04_ModelSketchBook_example.ipynb) for a working example.

 ## Installation
 First, you'll need to install this [package](https://pypi.org/project/model-sketch-book/) using PyPI.